 The labels affixed to the computer provide information you may need when you troubleshoot system problems or travel internationally with the computer.
+Labels may be in paper form or imprinted on the product.

-- IMPORTANT: Check the following locations for the labels described in this section: the bottom of the computer, inside the battery bay, under the service door, or on the back of the display. - Service label-Provides important information to identify your computer.
-When contacting support, you will probably be asked for the serial number, and possibly for the product number or the model number.
-Locate these numbers before you contact support.
+- IMPORTANT: Check the following locations for the labels described in this section: the bottom of the computer, inside the battery bay, under the service door, on the back of the display, or on the bottom of a tablet kickstand. - Service label-Provides important information to identify your computer.
+When contacting support, you may be asked for the serial number, the product number, or the model number.
+Locate this information before you contact support.